ljstaib/news-analyzer/README.md

 Queues (Mini Project): In progress.
 I made a demo program for subprocesses and multithreading.
 Please see my repository for more information: https://github.com/BUEC500C1/queues-ljstaib .

+My findings and what I have learned from the Queues Mini Project:
+- For less function calls, use multithreading, for more function calls, use multiprocessing if your machine has multiple CPU cores.
+However, with my demonstration files in my queues-ljstaib repository, I had greater success with function calls within my program than with multithreading or multiprocessing.
+I'm sure this is just something wrong I was doing on my end.
+- I have learned how to use multiple threads and multiple processes to set a queue for functions.
+In my example, I created a prime numbers function and I reused the FileUploader() function from my code in this library.
+Utilizing queuing would be beneficial for my application if I have time to implement.

 TODO:

 - Add more testing